 - Oops, you clicked a phishing test!

-- Source: You can click this button to switch to a source code view of the template.
+- Source: Click this button to switch to a source code view of the template.
 If you're familiar with HTML, you can use it to create custom training notifications.

 Note:Some versions of Microsoft Outlook will require adding additional tags to the source code of the image in order for it to display properly.
-See our Help!
-The Images in My Phishing Template Are Not Showing Up Correctly article for more information.
+See our Troubleshooting Template Image Issues article for more information.

-- Body: ln the body of your training notification template, add any text that you'd like.
+- Body: Enter your preferred text in the body of your training notification template.
 You can use the available text formatting options to customize the appearance of your template.
 You can also add tables, lines, and other details by clicking the buttons in the WYSIWYG editor.
 For more information about our body text recommendations, see below:

-- The content of a training notification varies based on what information you want to give your users.
-At a minimum, we recommend including the training login link or an explanation of how to log in, as well as the training due date.
+- The content of a training notification varies based on the information you want to provide to your users.
+We recommend including the training due date, as well as the login link or an explanation of how to log in.

-- If you want users to be more receptive to your email, we suggest providing a brief explanation of the training and why the user is being enrolled.
+- We recommend providing a brief explanation of the training and why the user is being enrolled.
 Feel free to add a personal touch so that your users feel more comfortable about receiving the email.

 How to Use the Blank Templates Category